Confirmation of Acceptance for Studies

 - have the same identity details on it as in your passport

-- have been assigned no more than six months before the date of the application
+- have been assigned no more than six months before the date of your visa application

 Applying for a CAS

-How you apply for a CAS will vary depends whether you are a new or continuing student.
+How you apply for a CAS will vary depending on whether you are a new or continuing student.
 Here's everything you need to know:

 Offer holders and new students